Nurse Practitioner Graduate School Programs

 A post-master's certificate program for nurse practitioners teaches advanced practice techniques to registered nurses with a nursing master's degree.
 These programs prepare students for the same credentialing exams that a NP master's program does, but are limited in scope because of students' prior advanced nursing education.

 Coursework for a nurse practitioner's post-master's certificate orients students to advanced practice.
 Though students in nurse practitioner certificate programs may not have to complete a thesis or research project, they are usually expected to complete hands-on clinical practice through externships.
 The following are typical course topics for graduate-level nurse practitioner certificate programs:

 - Advanced nursing issues

 The Doctor of Nursing Practice degree (D.N.P.) is a terminal professional degree for nurses in clinical settings, including nurse practitioners.
 Students in these programs learn leadership skills and study advanced practice nursing more in-depth.
 By 2015, the American Association of Colleges of Nursing is requiring that the D.N.P. degree be the only degree granted in advanced practice nursing degree programs, including nurse practitioner programs from 2015 onward.

-Curricula for D.N.P. programs focus on the clinical aspects of advanced practice nursing.
-Depending on the focus of the program, courses may focus on areas like mental health, general practice, public health and pediatrics.
-The following are examples of common nurse practitioner D.N.P. course offerings:
+Curricula for D.N.P. programs focus on the clinical aspects of advanced practice nursing. following are examples of common nurse practitioner D.N.P. course offerings:

 - Nursing research